stm32duino/wiki_contrib/API.md

 ### Frequency
 `analogWriteFrequency(freq)` has been added in core version greater than **1.5.0** to set the frequency used by `analogWrite()`.
 Default is `PWM_FREQUENCY` (1000) in Hertz.

+> [!NOTE]
-**_Note_** frequency is common to all channels of a specified timer, setting the frequency for one channel will impact all others of the same timer.
+> frequency is common to all channels of a specified timer, setting the frequency for one channel will impact all others of the same timer.

 #### Example
 ```C